CoreNeuroHub/herdlinx-saas/documentation/API_DOCUMENTATION.md

 1. **"feedlot_code does not match"**: Ensure the `feedlot_code` in your request matches the feedlot associated with your API key.

-2. **"Livestock ID not found"**: Make sure to sync `induction-events` before syncing other livestock-related endpoints.
+2. **"Livestock ID not found"**: Make sure to sync `induction-events` before syncing other endpoints that reference livestock.

 3. **"Batch not found"**: This should no longer occur as batches are automatically created from `induction-events`.
 If you see this error, check that `batch_name` is provided in the induction event data.